- This event has passed.

 Fox Frequency: 147.555 MHz Simplex

 Fox hunters – If you plan to attend, please register with Fox via email at K3HKIradio@gmail.com or text (865) 659-0277.
 Please give your Callsign(s) – if you have one, name(s) and number of hunters in your hunting party.
-Lunch will be provided: Sante Fe Soup, Fritos, fruit and / or veggies, something sweet, and drinks – tea, lemonade and water.
+Lunch will be provided: Sante Fe Soup with Ground Turkey, Fritos, fruit and / or veggies, something sweet, and drinks – tea, lemonade and water.
 Please let us know if you have any food preferences.
 SMCARA members are welcome to attend just the lunch, please let us know when you register and give us a way to contact you and reveal the den location at 1245 (same time we will let fox hunters know the location via Simplex radio communication on 147.555 MHz).

 BYOGoodies for the time you spend in your car, and to share with others at den if you choose.